Microbiology 101: General Microbiology

 Fall of even years, 3 cr (Advanced), Keller (Crosslisted with Pl Path, Botany, Genetics, MM&I): Fungal genetics, genomics, and physiology using plant pathogenic fungi and the genetic models Aspergillus nidulans and Neurospora crassa as model systems to explore the current knowledge of fungal genetics and plant/fungal interactions.
 Pre-Req: Cons inst; Pl Path 300 & 332 recommended; Genetics 466 or equiv; general microbiol crse.

 Microbiology 668: Microbiology at Atomic Resolution

-Spring of odd years, 3 cr (Biological Science, Intermediate / Advanced), Forest (Crosslisted with Bmolchem): Three-dimensional protein structures form the basis for discussions of high resolution microbiology; how particular problems are solved with given protein architectures and chemistries and how themes of protein structure are modified and recycled.
+Spring, 3 cr (Biological Science, Intermediate / Advanced), Forest (Crosslisted with Bmolchem): Three-dimensional protein structures form the basis for discussions of high resolution microbiology; how particular problems are solved with given protein architectures and chemistries and how themes of protein structure are modified and recycled.
 Pre-Req: Biochem (e.g. Biochem 501), molecular biol (e.g. Micro 526 or 612) required, one semester of physical chem preferred.

 Microbiology 699: Special Problems